2017 NCAA Division I men's basketball championship game: Background

-Gonzaga
+Gonzaga Bulldogs

 In his seventeenth year at the helm, Gonzaga head coach Mark Few led the team to its first Final Four and national championship game in school history, following a sweet sixteen appearance the year before.
 The team opened the season winning their first two games prior to competing in the AdvoCare Invitational.
 The Bulldogs beat Quinnipiac and Florida in order to reach the championship game versus Iowa State.
 The Bulldogs jumped out to an early lead and held it through half time, reaching eighteen points in the second-half.
 However, with four minutes to go the Cyclones rallied to cut the Bulldogs' lead to one at 70–69.
-Gonzaga won the game 7271 as Iowa State missed a potential three-point shot as time expired to leave.
+Gonzaga won the game 72–71 as Iowa State missed a potential three-point shot as time expired to leave.
 This was their third time winning the event after previously doing so in 2008 and 2012.
 Following their defeat of South Dakota, Gonzaga entered their conference season with an undefeated record and broke the school record for most consecutive wins to start a season with twelve.

 After a 29–1 regular season and winning the 2017 West Coast Conference regular season championship, Gonzaga beat Pacific and Santa Clara en route to the 2017 West Coast Conference tournament finals, where they defeated Saint Mary's.
 The Bulldogs were the #1 seed in the West Regional of the 2017 NCAA Tournament.

-In the first round of the 2017 NCAA Tournament, after a tightly contested first half against South Dakota State, Jordan Mathews' 16 points and Przemek Karnowski's three consecutive baskets built a 20-point lead with 5 minutes left, helping Gonzaga to come away with a 66–46 win.
+In the first round of the tournament, after a tightly contested first half against South Dakota State, Jordan Mathews' 16 points and Przemek Karnowski's three consecutive baskets built a 20-point lead with 5 minutes left, helping Gonzaga to come away with a 66–46 win.
 In the second-round game against Northwestern, Wildcat head coach Chris Collins, trailing by five with five minutes left – after trailing by as many as 22 in the second half – stomped onto the court when a goal-tending call was missed.
 Collins subsequently drew a technical foul, thereby dooming Northwestern's chances of winning the game, as Gonzaga would prevail to win 79–73.

 In Gonzaga's Sweet 16 game against West Virginia, Mathews hit a go-ahead three-pointer with less than a minute remaining to give Gonzaga a 60–58 lead.
 Gonzaga won the game 61–58 and advanced to the Elite Eight.
 In the Elite Eight, led by Nigel Williams-Goss' 23-point performance, Gonzaga routed Xavier 83–59 to reach the Final Four for the first time in school history.

 Gonzaga defeated South Carolina 77–73 in the Final Four led by 23 points from Williams-Goss and 27 points from Gonzaga's big men.
 A Josh Perkins foul preventing Sindarius Thornwell's game-tying three-pointer with 3.5 seconds left enabled the Bulldogs to advance to the championship game.